Deep Learning Accelerated Quantum Transport Simulations in Nanoelectronics: From Break Junctions to Field-Effect Transistors: Results

+These results demonstrate that our DeePTB-NEGF framework can efficiently and accurately predict the quantum transport properties of gold contacts, capturing the statistical features of the conductance histograms consistent with the experimentally observed characteristics.

-Single-molecule junctions present additional challenges for quantum transport calculations compared to metallic contacts due to their complex chemical environments and dynamic metal-molecule interfaces.
-Their transmission spectra are particularly sensitive to molecular conformations and contact geometries, requiring extensive sampling to capture the dynamic features during junction formation and breaking in the break junction experiments.
-While DFT-NEGF calculations can accurately predict transmission spectra for static configurations, their computational cost has restricted most studies to selected relaxed structures, missing crucial dynamic aspects of the transport process.
-We demonstrate that our DeePTB-NEGF framework efficiently addresses this challenge by enabling high-throughput transmission spectra calculations throughout the entire junction evolution.
+\textbf{B. Single-molecule junctions} Unike metallic contacts, single-molecule junctions present additional challenges for quantum transport calculations due to their complex chemical environments and dynamic metal-molecule interfaces.
+Their transmission spectra are particularly sensitive to molecular conformations and contact geometries, requiring extensive sampling to capture the dynamic features during junction formation and breaking that has been prohibitively expensive with traditional DFT-NEGF methods.
+Consequently, previous first-principles simulation studies were typically limited to a few selected relaxed structures, missing crucial dynamic aspects of transport during junction evolution.
+Our DeePTB-NEGF framework overcomes this limitation by enabling high-throughput transmission spectra calculations throughout the complete junction formation and breaking process.

-The molecule investigated here is a classical $\pi$-conjugated system with sulfur methyl as anchoring groups, which contains rich chemical environments and flexible configurations due to three types of carbon bonds and the dihedral angle between the two benzene planes (top left inset of Fig.~\ref{fig:Aumol}(c)).
-The scattering region consists of the molecule connected to gold electrodes with a bi-pyramidal shape, where each electrode principal layer contains 144 atoms ($6\times 6 \times 4$ supercell).
-To simulate the breaking junction process, we performed MD simulations at 300K using the ReaxFF reactive force field\cite{senftle2016reaxff}, which can efficiently describe chemical bonding through its empirical bond-order formalism.
+We investigated a classical $\pi$-conjugated system with thiomethyl group as anchoring groups (top left inset of Fig.~\ref{fig:Aumol}(c)), chosen for its rich chemical environments and flexible configurations due to three types of carbon bonds and the dihedral angle between the two benzene rings.
+The scattering region consists of a total of 478 atoms, with the molecule connected to gold electrodes with a bi-pyramidal shape, where each electrode principal layer contains 144 atoms ($6\times 6 \times 4$ supercell).
 During stretching, the gold electrodes move in opposite directions at a speed of $v=\pm 2$ m/s, with three representative snapshots at $t_1$, $t_2$, $t_3$ in equal time intervals shown in Fig.~\ref{fig:Aumol}(a).
-To construct the DeePTB model for molecular junctions, we randomly sampled 268 configurations from 14 breaking junction trajectories as the training set and calculated their electronic Hamiltonians and overlaps using DFT-NEGF with PBE functional and SZP basis in TranSIESTA.
-Similarly, the model's cutoff radius was set as the largest radius of atomic orbitals for each element in DFT-NEGF calculations, ensuring accurate description of electronic interactions.
-More details of data preparation and model training are provided in the SM.
+To construct the DeePTB model for molecular junctions, we randomly sampled 268 configurations from 14 breaking junction trajectories as the training set labeled with electronic Hamiltonians and overlaps using DFT-NEGF.
+More details of dataset and training settings can be found in Methods.